 But Emma Hall, who was a death investigator and field-training officer for the Adams County Coroner's Office and a crime scene investigator and evidence analyst intern for the Denver Police Department, said her range of experience will help her guide the office through the upcoming transition.

 “The coroner's position is a leadership position,” said Hall, who currently is in business consulting and management.
 “It's people management and working with a budget.
-There are a lot of different aspects to the position.”
+There are a lot of different aspects to the position.

-Pruett, who worked as a death investigator for the Boulder County Coroner's Office for 13 years and is currently chief deputy coroner in
+Pruett, who worked as a death investigator for the Boulder County Coroner's Office for 13 years and is currently chief deputy coroner in Jefferson County, said he plans to keep working for Jefferson County if the votes don't turn in his favor.

 “I'm surprised only because I always, in any election, make the assumption that the winner wins because of experience and qualifications,” Pruett said.
 “I always forget about the political aspect and the fact that it's a contest.”